crisbee/IntroToDataPowerOnDockerLab/README.md

 ````

-#### Launch an dinspect the new datapower container.
+### Launch and inspect the new DataPower container

-With the commands below, move to the directory where the newly downloaded config files are and then start a docker container.
-The only difference in the docker un command is that we are mapping the containers port 9090 to the hosts port 9091.
+With the commands below, you will move to the directory where the newly downloaded config files are and then start a DataPower container.
+The only difference in the docker run command compared to what we used before is you are mapping the containers port 9090 to the host's port 9091.

 ````console
 cd ~/secondDP/IntroToDataPowerOnDockerLab/mydp/